reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

 Git bisect is an awesome way to quickly find a regression that might have found its way into your code.
 While benchmarking ruby HTTP libraries I found that at some point a performance regression had been introduced into [excon](https://github.com/excon/excon).
 That bugged me and I wanted to find out what had caused the issue.

 Luckily the authors of excon had included a benchmarking suite to test the performance of the library.
-With a bit of fiddling I quickly found that while the 0.28.0 release was quite performant:
+With a bit of fiddling I quickly found that the 0.28.0 release was quite performant:

 ~~~ bash
 $ git checkout v0.28.0